Boletus edulis: Common names

 The vernacular name cep is derived from the Catalan cep or its French name cèpe, although the latter is a generic term applying to several related species.
 In France, it is more fully cèpe de Bordeaux, derived from the Gascon cep "trunk" for its fat stalk, ultimately from the Latin cippus "stake".
 Ceppatello, ceppatello buono, ceppatello bianco, giallo leonato, ghezzo, and moreccio are names from Italian dialects, and ciurenys or surenys is another term in Catalan.
 The French-born King Charles XIV John popularised B. edulis in Sweden after 1818, and is honoured in the local vernacular name Karljohanssvamp, as well as the Danish name Karl Johan svamp.
 The monarch cultivated the fungus about his residence, Rosersberg Palace.
-The Finnish name is herkkutatti, from herkku 'delicacy', and tatti, 'bolete'.